santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 2.md

 > c.
 I have plenty of work experience from around the world; I'm a great worker.
 >
 > **Answer:**
-> B seems the most vo
+> B seems the most correct - im the right person for the job seems more of a conclusion than "im a great worker". the semi colon does suggest that "i have plenty of work experience from around the world" is a premise for "im a great worker", but lacks any clear statement aimed at the reasoning.

 > [!example] Spotting Conclusions
 >